shannonfritz/Get-Updated/README.md

 For devices that are being deployed via Autopilot with the Enrollment Status Page enabled, the script assignment/execution happens during the Device Setup stage just before apps are installed.
 By design, they also run during the User setup before their apps are installed.

 # Collecting Logs
-A PowerShell Transcript log is created in `C:\Microsoft\IntuneManagementExtension\Logs\` which can be harvested directly, or by using the [Collect Diagnostics](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) feature to get them in a `.zip` file off the device directly through the Intune portal.
+A PowerShell Transcript log is created in `C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\` which can be harvested directly, or by using the [Collect Diagnostics](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) feature to get them in a `.zip` file off the device directly through the Intune portal.
 Here's an example:

 ```
 **********************